 Testing the dialog¶

 In-app assistant testing can be a challenging task.
-While talking to your in-app assistant, users can say virtually anything.
+While talking to your AI assistant, users can say virtually anything.
 That is why it is hard to standardize how to test your multimodal interface.

 1. Set up environments¶

 As approaching the testing and release stages, set up Development, Testing and Production environments for your Alan AI Studio project and decide what script versions to publish to a specific environment.
 We recommend that you:

 Keep the working draft in the Development environment

 Publish a version to be tested to the Testing environment

 Switching dialog script versions while dialog sessions are active may cause errors in the assistant’s behavior.
 Plan to change versions during off-peak hours to avoid user disruption.

 As you write a dialog script, you need to check how the newly added features work fast.
 Alan AI’s Debugging Chat and logs help make sure your code and logic are correct.
 Think of this type of tests as unit testing: you can check single intents in your script locally and ensure the code works as expected.

 When the dialog script is ready, prepare a test plan and lay out test cases using Test View in Alan AI Studio.
 The Test View lets you cover basic scenarios and run tens and hundreds of tests without manual input.